-Many of these individuals support the work of the standard-setting boards and IFAC's committees, which address issues related to auditing and assurance services, education, ethics, public sector accounting, small- and medium-sized practices, professional accountancy organization development, compliance, and issues pertaining to professional accountants employed in business.
+Many of these individuals support the work of the standard-setting boards and IFAC's advisory groups, which address issues related to auditing and assurance services, education, ethics, public sector accounting, small- and medium-sized practices, professional accountancy organization development, compliance, and issues pertaining to professional accountants employed in business.

 "I started with IESBA in the middle of the pandemic – and was very impressed with how smooth and seamless the virtual onboarding was; from receiving and setting up my equipment remotely, to meeting and then working virtually with colleagues..."

 "We had the opportunity to speak with inspiring leaders in the organization.
 For example, we met the head of communications, we met the CFO, the CEO–which are opportunities you don’t just get at any internship.
 This was so valuable."

 Tatiana Rivera, IESBA Intern

 "I believe in what I do and see an importance to the IPSASB.
 I think it’s important that governments around the world have standards that they can apply that help citizens make decisions and evaluate how decision-makers are performing."